 - $4000 to present performances of, and a presentation on the collected material at the 2019 National Folk Festival and a subsequent presentation on the Fellowship at the National Library.

-For detailed information regarding the National Folk Fellowship, and how to apply, please read the information for applicants.
+For detailed guidelines on how to apply and online application form, please read the Information for applicants.